Joblivion/Gossiping_iguana/README.md

 # Levels

 I set achievement levels for myself.
 The further I get, the more realistic the chat app will become.
 Each level is supposed to add functionality and evolve the app to a more usable level.
-You can read about the goals for each level, and check the current stage of the profect below.
+You can read about the goals for each level, and check the current stage of the project below.

 This is an initial plan, and may change many times as I learn more on the subject.